Karen Blixen: Life as a writer

 A collection of stories, Last Tales (Sidste fortællinger) was published in 1957, followed in 1958 by the collection Anecdotes of Destiny (Skæbne-Anekdoter).
 Last Tales included seven stories that Blixen had intended to be parts of Albondocani.
 It also included sections called New Gothic Tales and New Winter's Tales.
 Blixen's concept of the art of the story is perhaps most directly expressed in the stories "The Blank Page" and "The Cardinal's First Tale" in Last Tales.
 These tales feature many innuendos, which Blixen employed to force her reader into participating in the creation of the story.
 She mixed obscure references with explicit observation.
 Her writing was not just a retelling of tales, however; it was a complex layering of clues and double entendres which force the reader to deduce Blixen's intent and draw conclusions.
 The story, for Blixen, was vital to expression: it gives a recitation of experience, and simultaneously a potential vision of the possible.

 Blixen planned for Anecdotes of Destiny to be a final part of the Last Tales in 1953, but as she prepared all the stories, she decided to publish Anecdotes as a separate volume.
 She wanted both books to appear simultaneously, but because of publication issues Anecdotes was delayed for another year.
 The most famous tale from Anecdotes is "Babette's Feast", about a chef who spends her entire 10,000-franc lottery prize to prepare a final spectacular gourmet meal.
-The story evaluates relationships and examines whether the austere but charitable life led by the sisters, in adherence to an ideal, is less true to faith than the passionate gift from the heart of their housekeeper.
+The story evaluates relationships and examines whether the austere but charitable life led by two sisters, in adherence to an ideal, is less true to faith than the passionate gift from the heart of their housekeeper.
 The story was reproduced in a film directed and written by Gabriel Axel, which was released in 1987, and won the Best Foreign Film Oscar in 1988.